ADA-Solutions-PH/.github/profile/README.md

 Hey there 👋 We're **ADA Solutions PH** — a group of three friends from the Philippines who love building things together.

-We work on side projects that help us learn, grow our skills, and (hopefully) turn into something bigger one day.
-Think of this space as our little garage where we tinker, code, design, and experiment with dumb ideas.
+This is our digital garage where we tinker with code, design little experiments, and try to ship cool (and sometimes ridiculous) ideas.
+Whether it’s a tool to make life easier or just a random project we cooked up on a call — you’ll find it here.

 ## Who we are